geevi/tfs/README.md

 # tfs
 A small, simple library to make tensorflow easy.
+Meant for running on a single computer, with multiple gpus.

 ## Usage
 git clone https://github.com/geevi/tfs.git